nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-03-25-edit-a-claim-first.md

 ### Assumptions
-  Before of the tight dealdine to deliver the first iteration there were a number of assumptions that went into the design.
-For the next iteration I also need to make sure I had all these answers and account for them:
+  Because of the tight deadline to deliver the first iteration there were a number of assumptions that went into the design.
+I need to make sure I have all these answers to account for them in the next iteration:
   - Make it clear how to access offline process / contact us in case of disputes of outcomes
-  - In what window period can a claim be resubmitted in
-  -
+  - How long do they have to resubmit - are we stopping on a system level or processor level?
+  - If we bring in archive, what are timeframes for bringing back archived claims to queried and allowing resubmission?
+  - How can a 40 part be recovered if the wrong learner has been inputted on the 60, and you an only edit 60 fields on a 60, and 40 fields on a 40.

 ## What we will do next